Probing of colliding wave spacetimes and a quantum Weyl conjecture: Introduction

 \section{Introduction}

 Quantum probing revealed that the intuitive classical picture fails when quantized probes are considered.
 The concept contrasts the occurrence of a singularity with its physical significance.
 Colloquially speaking, addressing the question: Do singular systems lead to singular measurements?
 The answer is in the negative and one of the showcase examples marks the hydrogen atom.
-Albeit incomplete with respect to classical electrodynamics, quantum mechanical evolution remains complete because of a probabilistic completion that prevents the bound-state electron from being found at the center, where the Coulomb field becomes singular.
+Albeit incomplete with respect to classical electrodynamics, quantum mechanical evolution remains complete because of a probabilistic completion, i.e. there is a vanishing probability to find bound-states, as well as scattering states of the electron to be found at the center, where the Coulomb field becomes singular.
 Hence, the electron is barred from probing the endpoint.
-Compared to the classical system, the reason is the different evolution of the quantum mechanical degrees of freedom that is dictated by a self-adjoint Hamilton operator \cite{ree74,Hor95}.

 The concept of quantum mechanical completeness has been extended to quantum field theory in curved space-times to capture dynamical scenarios in which absorption and emission processes occur \cite{hof15}.
 One of the most intricate questions is the fate of quantum fields that encounter curvature singularities.
 The functional Schrödinger representation has proven itself to be extremely versatile to detect pathologies in a time-dependent framework.
 For the Schwarzschild black hole's interior, one observed a probabilistic suppression that led to a vanishing probability of finding any quanta on the singular hypersurface \cite{egl17}.
-In this sense, Schwarzschild black holes comply with the idea of being gravitational analogs of the hydrogen atom; however, the interpretation differs from the quantum mechanical picture because the quantum field theoretic states resemble scattering states rather than bound states.
-In fact, our functional Schrödinger states describe the evolution of such field configurations.
+In this sense, Schwarzschild black holes comply with the idea of being gravitational analogs of the hydrogen atom; however, the discussion here focuses on scattering states while bound states are not considered.
+In fact, our functional Schrödinger states describe the evolution of such field configurations and thus determine the probability density of a quantum field to be located on a particular hypersurface through the norm.

 While the gravitational singularity that occurs inside Schwarzschild black holes seems to prevent the fields from reaching it \cite{hof15}, the focusing singularity in plane-wave space-times shows a different behavior.
 In fact, after passing through the wave, the quantum fields experience a focusing and will eventually reach the focal plane \cite{sachs21}.
 The different quality attributed to the singularity influences the behavior of the quantum fields directly.
 The obvious question arises: what exactly is this quality?